Asintotoo/ItemCreator/README.md

                                         .build()
                                         .itemstack();
 ```
-Here is the  example of the YamlConfiguration format unsed above:
+Here is the  example of the YamlConfiguration format used above:
 ```yaml
 items:
   king-sword: